A quick intro

 Year on year change of the GDP in France since 1965 (in blue, primary data World Bank) and Year on year change of the quantity of energy used in our country (primary data BP Statistical Review, processing by your humble servant).
 The gap between the two trends is the famous “energy efficiency gain of the economy”, which decouples a little, but not in a fundamental way, the dependence of the economy on energy.

-For “physical” reasons, the trends that one can see in the above graphs are likely to continue in the coming decades, and it is also valid for Europe as a whole.
+For “physical” reasons, the trends that one can see in the above graphs are likely to continue in the coming decades, and they are also valid for Europe as a whole.
 The consequence is a dire one: most of the “transition” will have to be performed in a recessive context, and not in a growth context.
 Knowing that we are in a race against time to mitigate climate change, is it serious to pretend solving a problem (removing fossil fuels from electricity production) by calling on the most expensive solution instead of going to the cheaper one?

 And, in France, would it be serious to spend several thousand billion euros, in an economy that will soon go into structural recession, to avoid a risk (the nuclear risk) which is actually very minor compared to that of cigarettes, alcohol, cars, fatty and sweet foods, and stairs (domestic accidents cause thousands of deaths a year)?
 And it is interesting to note that the same United Nations that alert us strongly on climate change is also able to inform us on the fact that nuclear energy is not the ultimate devil that many (in my country) think it is…